finessevanes/ltad-coach/prd.md

 ### 1.2 Product Vision

 AI Coach is a computer vision-powered athletic assessment platform designed for youth sports coaches.
 The platform enables coaches to conduct standardized athletic tests (starting with the One-Leg Balance Test), automatically analyze performance using MediaPipe pose estimation, and generate AI-powered feedback using a multi-agent system built on Claude.
-The platform follows the Long Term Athlete Development (LTAD) framework, targeting middle school athletes (ages 10-14).
+The platform follows the Long Term Athlete Development (LTAD) framework, supporting youth athletes ages 5-13 based on Jeremy Frisch's athletic development benchmarks.

 ### 1.3 Key Decisions Summary